LivingJW30/CyberBee/README.md

  - Boom, just like that we get our flag.
 This flag was encoded using base 64.
 You can tell because of the trailing "==".
 You can also use the "From Base64" tool on CyberChef to solve this.

 **Congrats Intern!
 You recovered our CEO's secret.
 I hope the hacker didn't know his base conversions.
-You are sure to get a job here after college, we are going to need your help.**
+You are sure to get a job here after college, we are going to need your help.**-->